mzahana/jetson_svo_docker/README.md

 * Once the image is built, you can verify that by listing Docker images `docker images`.
 You should see `mzahana:jetson_svo` availble in the listed images

 * An alias will be added in the `~/.bashrc` for convenience.
 The alias is called `svo_container`.
-You can simply run the VINS container by executing `svo_container` in a terminal window
+You can simply run the SVO container by executing `svo_container` in a terminal window

 * Once the container is running, an interactive terminal inside the container can be used.